 There are several ways a safety plan can be prepared.
-Some examples include: 1) calling the SafeHouse crisis line or the National Domestic Violence Hotline and discussing your safety with trained staff, 2) scheduling an assessment with a SafeHouse counselor to include safety planning, or 3) going online to www.acadv.org for a detailed safety plan that can be personalized for your specific needs.
+Examples include calling the SafeHouse crisis line or the National Domestic Violence Hotline and discussing your safety with trained staff or scheduling an assessment with a SafeHouse counselor to include safety planning.

 What are the benefits of coming to the shelter?

 The shelter at SafeHouse of Shelby County provides temporary housing for victims and their children who are fleeing potentially dangerous and abusive relationships.
 Because leaving the relationship can often be the riskiest time for a woman in terms of safety, the shelter is located in a confidential, secluded area, the address nor is phone number of SafeHouse listed.
 Also, residents of the shelter, just like community clients, are offered a variety of services to assist with their transition and healing process.

 What procedures do I need to take to come to the shelter?

 If you are in imminent danger, you should first dial 9-1-1.
 You can also call the SafeHouse crisis line at 205-669-7233 (SAFE) and trained staff will assess your safety.
 If it is determined that you need the services of the shelter, staff will tell you the next steps to take.

 How can I assess my relationship in order to know if the shelter and SafeHouse services are what I need?